Ark of the Covenant: Ireland

-In popular culture
+The British Israelites believed that the Ark was located at the grave of the Egyptian princess Tea Tephi, who according to Irish legend came to Ireland in the 6th century BC and married Irish King Érimón.
+Because of the historical importance of Tara, Irish nationalists like Douglas Hyde and W. B. Yeats voiced their protests in newspapers, and in 1902 Maud Gonne led a campaign against the excavations at the site.

+Malaita Island

+Many Malaitans claim that the ark of covenant is buried somewhere deep in the jungle of their island.
+They have a family tradition that they are a lost Jewish tribe from Zedekiah the high priest of Israel.
+And that he came there in the year 66 AD to bury it.
+This idea has been recently presented in the article “Ark of Covenant Location Discovered!” by Mike Edery.
+In the article, he argues that a Torah code from the Baal Shem Tov reveals its current location on Malaita island.

+Additionally in the year 2013, a journalist by the name of Mathew Fishbane had visited the island in the hopes of finding the ark on Malaita island.
+He interviewed several Malaitans who gave the story of how the ark ended up there.
+Although he was unable to find it, the legend still lives on today.

+In literature and the arts

 Philip Kaufman conceived of the Ark of the Covenant as the main plot device of Steven Spielberg's 1981 adventure film Raiders of the Lost Ark, where it is found by Indiana Jones in the Egyptian city of Tanis in 1936.
-In early 2020, a prop version made for the film (which does not actually appear onscreen) was featured on Antiques Roadshow.

 In the Danish family film The Lost Treasure of the Knights Templar from 2006, the main part of the treasure found in the end is the Ark of the Covenant.
 The power of the Ark comes from static electricity stored in separated metal plates like a giant Leyden jar.

 In Harry Turtledove's novel Alpha and Omega (2019) the ark is found by archeologists, and the characters have to deal with the proven existence of God.

+The Ark has been depicted many times in art for two thousand years, some examples are in the article above, a few more are here.

 Yom HaAliyah

 Yom HaAliyah (Aliyah Day) (יום העלייה) is an Israeli national holiday celebrated annually on the tenth of the Hebrew month of Nisan to commemorate the Israelites crossing the Jordan River into the Land of Israel while carrying the Ark of the Covenant.